ViaScientific/vfdocs/docs/ViaFoundry/profile.md

 ### A. Defining Host Profiles:

--   **Username/Hostname:** To connect to a remote host, you need to provide your username and the hostname of the remote host in the format "<yourusername@yourhostname>".
-For instance, for the username "us2r" and hostname "ghpcc06.umassrc.org", you should enter "<us2r@ghpcc06.umassrc.org>".
+-   **Username/Hostname:** To connect to a remote host, you will need to provide your username and the hostname of the remote host separately.
+For example, if your run will be submitted to `us2r@ghpcc06.umassrc.org`, you should enter `us2r` as the username and `ghpcc06.umassrc.org` as the hostname.

 -   **SSH Port (optional):** By default, Via Foundry uses TCP port 22 for SSH connections.
 However, you can specify a different port